Why get a Graduate Minor in Global Studies?

 CGS encourages students to choose a set of courses that address issues confronting the peoples of the globe.
-Twenty-five units throughout the university submitted examples of courses available for enrollment by Global Studies Minor students – subject to instructor approval.
+Twenty-five units throughout the university submitted examples of courses available for enrollment by Global Studies Minor students – subject to instructor approval and verification that these courses meet the requirement for a minimum of 25% global studies content.
 Students are advised to review syllabi of the courses they are proposing for the Minor to ensure their relation to global studies.
 A sample list of classes that can be used for graduate minor credit may be found here (it must be noted that the classes on this list are suggested classes only and may not be available every semester, or even every academic year).

 Open to Masters and Doctoral students at the University of Illinois.